 What is App Store Optimization (ASO)?

-If you are an app developer or owner, there are only two ways to present your app in front of your potential users – advertising and built-in or organic searches on app stores.
-While you shouldn’t miss out on any mode that drives your app’s desired visibility, investing in improving the organic ranking will prove more valuable in the long run.
+If you are an app developer or owner, there are only two ways to present your app in front of your potential users – advertising and built-in or organic searches on all app stores.
+While you shouldn’t miss out on any mode that drives your app’s desired visibility, investing in improving the organic app ranking will prove more valuable in the long run.

 Organic searching is based on the user’s true search intent to serve a specific need, which isn’t the case when you invest in paid advertising and then get downloads for your app.